codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 **Contamination** - percentage of anomalies present in the data

 Isolation Forests are computationally efficient and have been proven to be very effective in Anomaly detection.

+### Drawbacks

+* The final anomaly score depends on the **contamination parameter**, provided while training the model.
+This implies that we should have an idea of what percentage of the data is anomalous beforehand to get a better prediction.

 ## Local Outlier Factor